thetransformerr/beagle-sonic/README.rst

 begin to explain.

 For now, use two shells.
 You may alter the -i parameter to match your setup.
+Give it the hookup number you used for the receiver on the PRUDAQ.

 Shell 1::